9 Sights in Modena, Italy (with Map and Images)

 Show sight on map

-Duomo di Modena The original uploader was Bergonzc at English Wikipedia. / CC-BY-SA-3.0
+Duomo di Modena The original uploader was Bergonzc at English Wikipedia. / CC BY-SA 3.0

 Modena Cathedral is a Roman Catholic cathedral in Modena, Italy, dedicated to the Assumption of the Virgin Mary and Saint Geminianus.
 Formerly the seat of the Diocese, later Archdiocese, of Modena, it has been since 1986 the archiepiscopal seat of the Archdiocese of Modena-Nonantola.
 Consecrated in 1184, it is an important Romanesque building in Europe, and along with its bell tower, the Torre della Ghirlandina, is designated as a World Heritage Site.